-- project plan (including risk plan) - project budget - accountant declaration (template provided on business.gov.au.au and GrantConnect, to be provided where you are funding part of the project) - evidence of funding strategy, e.g. financial statements, loan agreements, cash flow documents (to be provided where you are funding part of the project) - evidence of support from the board, CEO or equivalent (template provided on business.gov.au and GrantConnect).
-Where the CEO or equivalent submits the application, we will accept this as evidence of support. - trust deed (where applicable).
+- project plan - project budget - accountant declaration (template provided on business.gov.au.au and GrantConnect) - evidence of support from the board, CEO or equivalent (template provided on business.gov.au and GrantConnect).
+Where the CEO or equivalent submits the application, we will accept this as evidence of support - a letter of intent to form a consortium for the project (where your project will be forming a consortium) - trust deed (where applicable).